ncbdrck/UniROS/README.md

 - Once you have set up UniROS, which includes MultiROS and RealROS, you can use each package to create reinforcement learning environments for your robots.
 - You can follow the instructions in the respective repositories to create your own environments.
 Use the provided [examples](https://github.com/ncbdrck/reactorx200_ros_reacher) as a starting point.
-- Then, register the created environment with openai gym.
+- Then, register the created environment with gymnasium.

     ```python
-    # gym registration - example
+    # gymnasium registration - example
-    from gym.envs.registration import register
+    from gymnasium.envs.registration import register

     register(
          id='MyEnv-v0',